tinacms/tinacms/packages/gatsby/gatsby-xeditor-gitlab/README.md

 # @tinacms/gatsby-tinacms-cms

-A Gatsby plugin for using the Gitlab API with an Xeditor CMS
+A Gatsby plugin for using the Gitlab API with an Tina CMS

 ## Installation